Tribal bodies step up demand to 'free' Parasnath hills from Jains | Politics

 ''There will be a revolt in five states if the government fails to free Marang Buru from the clutches of Jains.

 ''We want the government to take steps based on documentation...The 1956 gazette mentions it as `Marang Buru' (hill deity or supreme source of power)...
-The Jain community had lost a legal battle for Parasnath in the past,” Working President, International Santhal Council, Naresh Kumar Murmu had claimed on Thursday.
+The Jain community had lost a legal battle for Parasnath in the past,” International Santhal Council Working President Naresh Kumar Murmu had claimed on Thursday.

 The Santhal tribe, one of the largest Scheduled Tribe community in the country, has a sizeable population in Jharkhand, Bihar, Odisha, Assam and West Bengal and are nature worshippers.